umpc/response-pool/README.md

 const rPool = new ResponsePool();                 // Create a new pool for a specific function or set of parameters.

 function expensiveCall(respCallback) {
-  if (rPool.pubPending()) {                       // Check if a response value might be published.
+  if (rPool.isPending()) {                        // Check if a response value might be published.
-    rPool.subResp(respCallback);                  // Wait for the value, then pass it to respCallback. return;                                       // Done.
+    rPool.subVal(respCallback);                   // Wait for the value, then pass it to respCallback. return;                                       // Done.
   }
   try {
-    rPool.addPending();                           // Effectively disable expensiveNetworkRequest.
+    rPool.pending();                              // Effectively disable expensiveNetworkRequest.

     handler(expensiveNetworkRequest(), val => {
       try {
-        rPool.pubResp(val, respCallback);         // Publish response value to subscribers. rPool.delPending();                       // Enable expensiveNetworkRequest again.
+        rPool.pubVal(val, respCallback);          // Publish response value to subscribers. rPool.done();                             // Enable expensiveNetworkRequest again.
       }
       catch (ex) {
         throw ex;